JoFlo07/sevdesk-tech-blog/content/about/index.md

     weight: 1
 ---

-sevDesk is a company that makes accounting for small buisnesses as enjoyable as a great afternoon at the beach.
+sevDesk is a company that makes accounting for small businesses as enjoyable as a great afternoon at the beach.

 We are a tech company and we love what we do.